alexanderjwhite/covid_proportion_estimation/README.md

 This application is designed to estimate the distribution of test positivity rate among local communities.
-As an example, a sample of the COVID-19 testing data in each zip code collected by the city of Chicago in week 36 has been pre-loaded.
+As an example, a sample of the COVID-19 testing data in each zip code collected by the city of Chicago in from 8/30/2020 to 9/5/2020 has been pre-loaded.
 In the *View* Data section, the loaded data are displayed with each row representing data from a zip code.
 The *Results* section displays the estimates of the proportion of zip code areas with a test positivity rate below various upper thresholds.
 The *Proportion Between Lower and Upper Thresholds* section displays the proportion of zip code areas with a test positivity rate between arbitrary lower threshold and upper threshold.

 1. Format your data as shown in the image below.
 The first row should contain the column names.
 Each row in the column named *tests*